stefan-hoeck/idris2-json/src/Doc/Tutorial.md

 the doc strings of which explain in detail the different options we have.
 Use `genToJSON` together with one of these options to encode an arbitrary sum type.
-If constructor or field names need to be adjusted before encoding them, use `genToEnum'` instead.
+If constructor or field names need to be adjusted before encoding them, use `genToJSON'` instead.

-Note: So far, the only option to derive encoders for arbitrary sum type through elaborator reflection is `ToJSON`, which passes the `defaultTaggedField` option to `genToJSON` internally.
+Note: So far, the only option to derive encoders for arbitrary sum types through elaborator reflection is `ToJSON`, which passes the `defaultTaggedField` option to `genToJSON` internally.

+Example:

 ```idris
 data Weapon : Type where